dogrdon/ia-catalog-ingest/notes/inkworks/inkworks_ingest_notes.md

 8. Will have to assign IA identifies before hand (IA.ITM.###) - get the last item and just add a pkey

-9. Hopefully can just rename the files to that and associate the posters, but that will take more time.
+9. Move images -- renamed to the corresponding IA.ITM.### `idno` -- into the server location specified on **Import >> Media**, select the directory, and execute the import.
+This will actually work.

 #### Other issues: